wp-plugins/paypal-pay-buy-donation-and-cart-buttons-shortcode/readme.txt

 * First Revision

 == Upgrade Notice ==

+= 1.2 =
+* Fixed quantity feature for donation
+* Added support for payment using URL.
+You can now use it in achor tag's "href" attribute also.

 = 1.1 =
 * Added Quantity drop down or text box feature to be selected by the user.